SKH-TMS/MultiUser-LoginSystem/README.md

 ### Version 1 (v1)

 - Navigation bar is different
-- Home page is also common for all user
+- Home page is common for all user

 ## How to Run: